crytic/building-secure-contracts/learn_evm/arithmetic-checks.md

 In conclusion, we hope this article has served as an informative guide on signed integer arithmetic within the EVM and the two's complement system.
 We have explored:

+- How the EVM makes use of the two's complement representation
+- How integer values are interpreted as signed or unsigned depending on the opcodes used
-- the added complexity from handling signed over unsigned integers
+- The added complexity from handling arithmetic for signed vs. unsigned integers
-- the intricacies involved in managing sub 32-byte types
+- The intricacies involved in managing sub 32-byte types
-- the significance of `signextend` and opcodes related to signed integers
+- The importance of bit-cleaning and the significance of `signextend`
-- the importance of bit-cleaning

 While low-level optimizations are attractive, they are also heavily error-prone.
 This article aims to deepen one's understanding of low-level arithmetic, to reduce these risks.
 Nevertheless, it is crucial to integrate custom low-level optimizations only after thorough manual analysis, automated testing, and to document any non-obvious assumptions.